-The Lorraine Project is located approximately 280 km northwest of Prince George, BC, 50 km northwest of Germansen Landing and northwest of the Omineca Provincial Park and can be accessed via existing roads.
-The Lorraine Project can be accessed, via Fort St. James and Germansen Landing using a bush road off the Omineca Mining Road.
-The Lorraine Project can also be accessed along the Kemess Access Corridor from MacKenzie via logging haul roads along the Osilinka River and HaHa Creek to the west side of the Lorraine Project, where a 9.5 km trail was upgraded in 2004 to give access to the main Lorraine camp.
+The Lorraine - Top Cat Project is located approximately 280 km northwest of Prince George, BC, 50 km northwest of Germansen Landing and northwest of the Omineca Provincial Park and can be accessed via existing roads.
+The Lorraine - Top Cat Project can be accessed via Fort St. James and Germansen Landing using a bush road off the Omineca Mining Road, and can also be accessed along the Kemess Access Corridor from MacKenzie via logging haul roads along the Osilinka River and HaHa Creek to the west side of the Lorraine Project, where a 9.5 km trail was upgraded in 2004 to give access to the main camp.

-The Lorraine Project comprises 142 mineral claims covering a combined area of approximately 39,227 ha.
-The Lorraine Project is located in the Omineca Mining Division of central BC.
-The claims are all located on government (Crown) land.
+The Lorraine-Top Cat Project comprises 192 mineral claims covering a combined area of approximately 65,636 ha, and is located in the Omineca Mining Division of central BC.